sf-wdi-22-23/modules-22/w06-ruby-on-rails/d3-dawn-oop/prereading.md

 ## Inheritance

-Inheritance lets us reuse code from one class as we create subtypes of that class.
+Inheritance lets us reuse code from one class as we create more specific or specialized types of that class.

 ### Base Class